rehanvdm/warpurl-api-docs/docs/src/api/link.md

 - `PageKey` Will only have a value IF there are more links that needs to be counted server side, otherwise it will be null.
 - `Stat` This object contains statistic fields similar to `<model:link>`.
-With the extra property of `links` indicating the number of links that has been used for the calculation.
+With the extra property of `links` indicating the number of links that have been used for the calculation.

 > *[Back to all Requests](#links)*
 ---------------